nanum-jeon/nanum-jeon.github.io/_pages/teaching.md

 * Led the planning and coordination of a 10-day Data Science for Social Science lecture series, managing venue logistics, syllabus development, and participant selection
 * Delivered lectures on machine learning applications in social sciences
-* Taught integration of computational methods with sociological research
+* Taught how to access panel data for social science research.